r-spatial/RQGIS/README.md

 #> [1] "None"
 ```

 In our case, `qgis:polygoncentroids` has only two function arguments and no default values.
 Naturally, we need to specify our input and output layer manually.
 Tab-completion, as for instance provided by the wonderful RStudio IDE, greatly fascilitates this task.
+Finally, `run_qgis` calls the QGIS API to run a the specified geoalgorithm with the corresponding function arguments.

 ``` r
 # path to the input shapefile